2012 Symons Medallist: Dr. David Suzuki, environmentalist

 Award-winning Canadian broadcaster, environmentalist, author and icon, Dr. David Suzuki, was chosen to receive the 2012 Symons Medal and give the 10th National Symons Lecture on the State of Canadian Confederation.
-Dr. Suzuki’s lecture is entitled Humankind as a Geological Force and took place on Friday, November 16, 2012 in Confederation Centre’s Homburg Theatre.
+Dr. Suzuki’s lecture was entitled Humankind as a Geological Force and took place on Friday, November 16, 2012 in Confederation Centre of the Arts Homburg Theatre1.

 Dr. Suzuki, Co-Founder of the David Suzuki Foundation, is renowned for his more than 30 years of work in broadcasting and is recognized as a world leader in sustainable ecology.
 He is Companion to the Order of Canada and a recipient of UNESCO’s Kalinga Prize for science, the United Nations Environment Program medal, the 2009 Right Livelihood Award, and numerous other awards and accolades.